mcosovic/JuliaGrid.jl/docs/src/manual/dcOptimalPowerFlow.md

 ##### Active Power Piecewise Constraints
-In the context of active power modelling, the `piecewise` field serves as a reference to the inequality constraints related to linear piecewise cost functions.
+In the context of active power modeling, the `piecewise` field serves as a reference to the inequality constraints related to linear piecewise cost functions.
 These constraints are created using the [`cost!`](@ref cost!) function with `active = 1` specified when dealing with piecewise linear cost functions comprising multiple segments.
 JuliaGrid takes care of establishing the appropriate inequality constraints for each segment of the piecewise linear cost:
 ```@repl dcopf
 print(system.generator.label, analysis.method.constraint.piecewise.active)
 ```